react-navigation/react-navigation.github.io/website/blog/2020-01-29-using-react-navigation-5-with-react-native-paper.md

 ```

 By default, the stack navigator is configured to have the familiar iOS and Android header.
 That doesn't suit our needs, because we want to use Paper's Appbar instead.
-We can achieve that by passing an `Appbar.Header` component as a `header` in Stack's `screenOptions`:
+We can achieve that by passing an `Appbar.Header` component as a `header` in Stack's `screenOptions`.
+We will also pass a `headerMode` prop with a value of `screen` to have a nice looking fade in/out animation.

 ```jsx
 import React from 'react';